MutchkaJS/0701_PoliticalAffiliation_Understanding_Independent_Voters/README.md

 </tr>
 </table>

-## METHODS: MULTINOMIAL LOGISTIC REGRESSION ##
+## STAGE 1b: METHODS: MULTINOMIAL LOGISTIC REGRESSION ##
 The dataset -[Election_Research_2](/Election_Research_2.csv)  was imported and inspected to confirm structure and content.
 Required R packages (`caret`, `nnet`, and `dplyr`) were loaded to support data preparation and modeling.
 Variables were formatted as categorical or ordered factors (_Party, Gender, Race, EdLevel_), and incomplete rows were removed to prepare the modeling dataset.

 The data was split into 70% training and 30% testing subsets using stratified random sampling with the `createDataPartition()` function to maintain the class distribution of the outcome variable.
-A 10‑fold cross‑validation procedure was defined using 'trainControl()`, and a multinomial logistic regression model was trained with the `train()` function from the `caret` package.
-The model predicted party affiliation (Party) based on Income, Age, Gender, Race, and EdLevel.
-R script for this analysis is found in - [R-Script Multinomial Logistic Regression](/
+A 10‑fold cross‑validation procedure was defined using `trainControl()`, and a multinomial logistic regression model was trained with the `train()` function from the `caret` package.
+The model predicted party affiliation (Party) based on _Income, Age, Gender, Race, and EdLevel_.
+R script for this analysis is found in - [R-Script Multinomial Logistic Regression](/code.r.multinomial.R)
 Model performance was reviewed through cross‑validation results and subsequently tested on the held‑out dataset.
-Evaluation included the use of confusionMatrix() for classification accuracy and extraction of model coefficients via summary() and coef() for interpretation.
+Evaluation included the use of `confusionMatrix()` for classification accuracy and extraction of model coefficients via `summary()` and `coef()` for interpretation.